rnc-personal/CI-First-Project/README.md

 ### - Gallery

 - Interactive gallery with past projects
 - Desktop users can hover over to read more about each one and get an idea of the work the company has done.
-On Moble this text is always displayed.
+On Mobile this text is always displayed.

 ![Gallery](https://rnc-personal.github.io/CI-First-Project/readme/gallery.png)